ST. JOHN ANCHORING AND MOORING -- SAINT JOHN ISLAND GUIDE

 Anchoring and Mooring Coral Bay St. John

-If you are looking for information about anchoring or mooring around Saint John, this page should point you in the right direction.
-We have provided many links to guide you to the information needed to anchor and moor within the Virgin Islands National Park, as well as all around Saint John.
+If you are looking for information about anchoring or mooring around St. John, this page should point you in the right direction.
+We have provided many links to guide you to the information needed to anchor and moor within the Virgin Islands National Park, as well as all around St. John.
 A very important link to the pamphlet, Rules and Regulations for Mooring and Anchoring Vessels in the U.S. Virgin Islands, has been provided and is a must read.
 These rules and regulations were implemented in 1992 and are still in effect today.

 Virgin Islands National Park Service